 Next-generation smart thermostats, such as the Nest Learning and Ecobee3, are great in that they let you control the temperature of your home using your smartphone, and they can even integrate with other smart home products.
 But, at $249 each, they’re not cheap.
-Available for less than $100, the Honeywell RTH8580WF Wi-Fi thermostat costs much less, but offers much of the same functionality.
+Available for less than $100, the Honeywell RTH8580WF Wi-Fi thermostat costs much less, but offers much of the same functionality, which is why it's one of the best smart thermostats for those on a budget.

 Editor's Note (5/13/16): This review was amended to reflect the fact that the thermostat does have an auto setting for heat/cool.